New York State Route 31: Western New York

 NY 31 begins at an intersection with NY 104 in northern Niagara Falls.
 After a short distance eastward through the northern fringe of the city as College Avenue, the road encounters NY 61 at the northeastern city line.
 NY 31 continues northeastward into the town of Niagara, following Witmer Road to an interchange with I-190 at exit 24.
 Past I-190, NY 31 meets NY 265 south of the Robert Moses Niagara Power Plant reservoir.
 At the intersection, NY 31 becomes Saunders Settlement Road, a name it retains for almost 15 mi.
 Continuing through Niagara County, NY 31 passes the south end of the Tuscarora Indian Reservation ahead of a brief overlap with NY 429.
-Past the east end of the concurrency, NY 429 travels north toward NY 104 while NY 31 continues east past Niagara County Community College to an intersection with NY 425, the final state route that NY 31 intersects before entering the Lockport area.
+Past the east end of the concurrency, NY 429 travels north toward NY 104 while NY 31 continues east past SUNY Niagara to an intersection with NY 425, the final state route that NY 31 intersects before entering the Lockport area.

 West of Lockport, NY 31 crosses NY 270 and NY 93.
 Continuing into the city, NY 31 meets NY 78 (Transit Road) at an intersection partially located over the Erie Canal.
 NY 31 heads eastward through Lockport, intersecting the northern terminus of NY 77 at the eastern edge of the city.
 While NY 77 continues along the right-of-way of NY 31, NY 31 exits, following a northeasterly alignment through Gasport to Middleport, where it acts as the western and southern terminus of NY 31E and NY 271, respectively.
 Just east of town, NY 31 crosses the first of nine county lines along its routing, entering Orleans County.

 At an intersection south of Medina, NY 31A branches off, continuing straight from NY 31 while NY 31 turns north to overlap NY 63 for a short distance between NY 31A and NY 31E in Medina.
 At NY 31E, NY 31 separates from NY 63, following the path of NY 31E east out of the village.
 10 mi to the east, NY 31 crosses NY 98 in Albion.
 Midway between Albion and Holley, NY 31 intersects the southern end of NY 387.
 NY 31 continues to the southeast, entering Holley and intersecting NY 237 in the village center.
 The route quickly leaves Holley soon after, crossing into Monroe County just over a mile (about 1.6 km) from the village line.